SargeyWargey/Homoothya/Story/Drafts/Chapter_10.md

 In November I rode back to Prescott to cast my ballot.
 The courthouse was busier this time, crowded with men who took their citizenship for granted.
 I waited in line like everyone else.
 When my turn came, the clerk glanced at my registration card and handed me a ballot without comment.

-I marked my choice for Governor—Judge Ed.
-W. Wells, a man who had listened when others turned away—and folded the paper carefully.
+I marked my choice for Governor, Judge Ed.
+W. Wells, a man who had listened when others turned away, and folded the paper carefully.
 The ballot box was plain wood with a slot cut in the top.
 I slid the ballot through and heard it land softly on top of the others.

 One vote among hundreds.
 One voice in a chorus that rarely made room for voices like mine.